ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Methods

 For scaffold and property-based generation (MOSES dataset), we evaluated the model conditioned on five testing scaffolds and 8 different property combinations.
-For each sample point, $\num{10000}$ molecules were generated, and the distribution of the generated molecules' properties is presented in Extended Data Fig.~\ref{fig:rst_mol_gen_scaffold_prop_dist_1d}.
+For each sample point, $\num{10000}$ molecules were generated, and the distribution of the generated molecules' properties is presented in Supplementary Fig.~\ref{fig:rst_mol_gen_scaffold_prop_dist_1d}.
 Here, a valid molecule is defined by two criteria: 1) the SMILES string is syntactically correct and represents a feasible molecular structure, and 2) the scaffold of the generated molecule has a Tanimoto similarity of at least $0.8$ to the desired scaffold.
 Instead of reporting the validity, novelty, and uniqueness scores, we directly presented the counts of valid, unique, and novel molecules generated.
-This is due to the fact that the standard uniqueness and novelty scores cannot effectively reflect model performance when validity is low.
-For example, assuming two models generating $\num{10000}$ molecules each, one generates $\num{5000}$ unique molecules out of $\num{9000}$ valid, while the other generates $\num{5300}$ unique molecules out of $\num{9800}$ valid.
-Although the second model exhibits better uniqueness performance, calculating uniqueness as a ratio would yield $0.56$ for the first model ($\num{5000} / \num{9000}$) and $0.54$ for the second ($\num{5300} / \num{9800}$).
 We also evaluated the count of molecules that retained the same scaffold as the conditioned scaffold and computed the MAD between the conditioned property and the generated property values.
-The results of this evaluation, compared with MolGPT, are presented in Extended Data Table~\ref{table:rst_conditional_molecular_generation}.
+The results of this evaluation, compared with MolGPT, are presented in Supplementary Table~\ref{table:rst_conditional_molecular_generation}.

+{In the scaffold-conditioned generation experiments, we observed that although ChemFM substantially outperforms baseline methods in both generation and matching metrics, a non-negligible fraction of generated molecules still failed to include the specified scaffold.
+Scaffold-constrained generation techniques such as PromptSMILES\cite{promptsmiles} are fully compatible with ChemFM: by rooting the desired scaffold at the beginning of the SMILES string, PromptSMILES ensures that the generated molecules contain the specified scaffold.
+Importantly, this approach does not require retraining a scaffold-specific conditioned model and can be directly applied to the property-conditioned ChemFM models for both property- and scaffold-conditioned generation.}